sagarvs29/medication-remainder/README.md

 # 💊 Medication Reminder App

-Simple medication reminder app I built to help my grandma remember her pills.
-She was always forgetting when to take what, so I made this voice-enabled reminder system.
+I built a simple voice-enabled medication reminder app to address a common problem among older adults — forgetting when to take their prescribed medicines.
+The app provides clear, spoken reminders and an easy interface to help seniors stay on track with their medications.

 ## What it does